Celebrating Our Love: Embracing Romance

 You can do this!
 It’s not meant to be critiqued.
 It’s only meant to express your love and caring to your sweetheart.

 OK, we know this won’t appeal to everyone.
 Neither will some of our other experiences and ideas.
 That’s to be expected.
 We’re each unique individuals.
 This is what works for us.
 If anything we have shared turns out to be helpful in enhancing your closeness, we’ll be delighted.

 To close our theme of Celebrating Our Love, here’s a poem that Bob wrote to Cheryl for Valentine’s Day, 2017.
-It is now available on iTunes, Spotify and elsewhere as a delightful love song by Erin Bode: “The Moon Is Ours Tonight.”
+It is now available on iTunes, YouTube and elsewhere as a delightful love song by Erin Bode: “The Moon Is Ours Tonight.”
 As mentioned earlier, the story of how that happened is in our first blog post.